 Other Uses: Zallouh is rich in anti-oxidants, and can slow the aging process.
-Some sources claim that is has adaptogenic properties similar to rhodiola and ashwagandha but these effects do not seem to be well-studied.
+Some sources claim that it has adaptogenic properties similar to rhodiola and ashwagandha but these effects do not seem to be well-studied.

 Dose & Usage: Recommended doses range from 2-8g.
 It is best to start on the low end and increase by 1g daily until effects are felt.
-Zallouh is traditionally taken as a tea, but it is also available as an extracts or in capsules.
+Zallouh is traditionally taken as a tea, but it is also available as extracts or in capsules.

 General Safety, Cautions & Side Effects: Safe for use in most people but may cause flushing or headaches in higher doses.
-Zallouh should not be taken by those with high blood pressure or heart disease and should not be taken in high doses for long periods of time.
+Zallouh should not be taken by those with high blood pressure or heart disease and should not be taken in high doses for extended periods of time.
 High doses may cause a decrease in fertility.

 - Christopher Kilham, Hot Plants: Nature’s Proven Sex Boosters for Men and Women